Stimulus update: Optimism growing for COVID-19 relief bill as pressure builds

 Biden is supporting an additional aid package that's as large as possible now.
 He said Wednesday that an aid package developed by moderates "wouldn't be the answer, but it would be the immediate help for a lot of things."
 He wants a relief bill to pass Congress now, with more aid to come next year.

-Biden's remarks followed an announcement by Pelosi, D-Calif., and Senate Democratic leader Chuck Schumer of New York supporting the almost $1 trillion approach as the "basis" for discussions.
-The announcement appeared aimed at budging McConnell, who so far has been unwilling to abandon a $550 billion Senate GOP plan that failed twice this fall.

-The Democrats embraced the $908 billion approach from moderate Sens.
-Collins and Joe Manchin, D-W.Va., among others.
-It would establish a $300 per week jobless benefit, send $160 billion to help state and local governments, boost schools and universities, revive popular "paycheck protection" subsidies for businesses, and bail out transit systems and airlines.
+The $908 billion measure would establish a $300 per week jobless benefit, send $160 billion to help state and local governments, boost schools and universities, revive popular "paycheck protection" subsidies for businesses, and bail out transit systems and airlines.

-"In the spirit of compromise we believe the bipartisan framework introduced by Senators yesterday should be used as the basis for immediate bipartisan, bicameral negotiations," Pelosi and Schumer said.
-They said they would try to build upon the approach, which has support in the House from the bipartisan "problem solvers" coalition.

 The new plan includes a liability shield for businesses and other organizations that have reopened their doors during the pandemic.
 It's the first time Pelosi and Schumer have shown a willingness to consider the idea, a top priority of McConnell, and Durbin's involvement suggests a level of seriousness that had not been previously seen.